bhavanasachi/SpaceX/README.md

 SpaceX

-Application is implemented using Reactjs.
+Application has been implemented using Reactjs.
 Redux architecture has been used and redux-thunk is used for API calls.